KababuKingdom/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays the 10 newest files in the current directory a script that takes a list of words as input and prints only words that appear exactly once.
+Wrote a command that finds all empty files and directories in the current directory and all sub-directories.